 - Grades will be based on three laboratory reports, three exams (2 midterms and an optional final) and satisfactory completion of homework.

-- Leary, M. R. (2007) Introduction to Behavioral Research Methods, Fifth Edition Allyn and Bacon, Needham Heights, MA.
+- Leary, M. R. (2011) Introduction to Behavioral Research Methods, Sixth Edition Allyn and Bacon, Needham Heights, MA.

 The text is used to supplement the examples of research given in class.
 Although the class lectures are not based upon the text, the readings will form an important part of class discussion and should be completed before class.

 Thought problems from the current research and popular literature will be introduced at the beginning of most classes to focus discussion on particular problems of research design and interpretation.

 Laboratory experience in analyzing data will be offered in my lab in Swift/Cresap Hall (Cresap 109).
 The use of computers in psychological research will be emphasized and students will be able to access supplementary materials available on departmental and off campus file servers.
 Although prior experience with computers is not necessary, the use of computers will be emphasized, particularly for data analysis.
 Supplementary material will be available from the detailed outline available on the web.
 Note that the links on this outline will change to reflect the specific results for that class day.
 You should plan on consulting the detailed syllabus before each class.

 Papers 1 and 2 will be based upon data collected and analyzed in class.
 Paper 3 will be based upon an experiment designed and conducted individually.
 Before conducting the study 3, you will need to have discussed your proposal with the instructor.

 - Two research papers reporting on studies done in class.
 To be written